Top of main content

 How much can you borrow?

-The amount you can borrow on a personal loan depends on your needs, income and credit score.
-The better your credit score, the more likely you are to be approved for a loan and receive a lower interest rate.
+The amount you can borrow on a personal loan depends on your needs, income, and credit score.
+The better your credit score, the more likely you'll be approved for a loan and receive a lower interest rate.

 Use our personal loan calculator to see what the monthly repayments could be on your loan.